 - Prevents entry of the pollen grains from the different plant’s species

-Stigma also consists of a tissue, enriched with extracellular polysaccharide matrix refers as the “Transmitting tissue”.
-The transmitting tissue assists the growing pollen tube present towards an ovule.
+Stigma also consists of a tissue enriched with an extracellular polysaccharide matrix called “Transmitting tissue”.
+The transmitting tissue assists the growing pollen tube towards an ovule.

-A stigma remains free or separated in the syncarpous gynoecium.
-Sometimes, stigma can be lobed, bilobed/bifid (Compositae family), trifid etc. Some are branched like the begonia species, and few are funnel-shaped like crocus species.
+Oppositely, a stigma remains free or separated in the syncarpous gynoecium.
+Sometimes, stigma can be lobed, bilobed/bifid (Compositae family), trifid etc. Some are branched like the begonia species, and a few are funnel-shaped like in crocus species.

-It is a stalk-like and a filamentous structure which acts as the joining element between stigma and an ovary.
-When pollen falls onto the stigma, it starts travelling down through the structure refers as style.
-A style originates from the basal whorl, i.e. Ovary.
+It is a stalk-like and filamentous structure that acts as the joining element between the stigma and the ovary.
+When pollen falls onto the stigma, they start travelling down through the structure called style.
+A style originates from the basal whorl, i.e. ovary.

-When style originates from the central base of the ovary, it refers as “Gynobasic”.
-Sometimes, these present at the right angle to an ovary axis.
-In a few flowers, the base of the style is slightly swollen and refers as “Stylopodium” which generally seen in the members belong to the family of Umbelliferae.
+The gynobasic style originates from the central base of the ovary.
+Sometimes, it may present at the right angle to an ovary axis.
+Some flowers have stylopodium style, which appears slightly swollen and generally exists in the Umbelliferae family members.

-It is the most crucial part of the gynoecium which contains the female gametes refers to as “Ovule”.
-If a gynoecium, lacks the part of the ovary, then it is meant to be sterile or parthenogenic.
-A pollen grain travels down from the style to the ovary and fuses with the ovule or megasporangia, to bring about the process of fertilization.
+It is the most crucial part of the gynoecium, which bears the female gametes or ovules.
+If a gynoecium lacks an ovary, then it is meant to be sterile or parthenogenic.
+A pollen grain travels down from the style to the ovary and fuses with the ovules or megasporangia to initiate fertilization.